SEC mulls GameStop, AMC ‘gamification’ crackdown with regulatory layer

 AS NYSE HALTS AMC, ROBINHOOD TAKES THE HEAT

-By imposing the regulation, known as "Regulation Best Interest" or "Reg BI" for short, Robinhood would have to "step in" and warn investors about the risk of trading some of these stocks, said one person with knowledge of Gensler’s thinking.
+By imposing the regulation, known as "Regulation Best Interest" (Reg BI), Robinhood would have to "step in" and warn investors about the risk of trading some of these stocks, said one person with knowledge of Gensler’s thinking.
 The SEC has begun to scrutinize the wild trading in shares of the meme names which only last year were trading as penny stocks.

 CLICK HERE TO READ MORE ON FOX BUSINESS